rikatz/kubeconna-2023/README.md

 This repo contains a set of scripts/programs that will help you to have your own broken Kubernetes cluster, and then fix it.

+**WORK IN PROGRESS** - This repo is a Work in Progress and we plan to document all the items we covered during the presentation + some additional docs!!

 ## Pre requisites
 * [Kubectl](https://www.downloadkubernetes.com/)
 * [Docker](https://docs.docker.com/engine/install/)